 Unlawful Use of Disabled Placard

 The crackdown trickled down to the music festivals in the Coachella Valley this year.
 At both Coachella Music Festival and Stagecoach Music Festival, local law enforcement issued several citations for Unlawful Use of Disabled Placard.
 In years past, general and handicapped parking was all in one lot.
-This year, parking attendants and law enforcement flagged drivers with handicapped placards through to a separate area.
+In 2017, parking attendants and law enforcement flagged drivers with handicapped placards through to a separate area.
 Upon pulling into the handicapped parking, officers stopped drivers to check credentials.
 This allowed police to issue citations without giving people a chance to not park their cars.

 What Is Unlawful Use of Disabled Placard?

 There are several ways a person can be found guilty of Unlawful Use of Disabled Placard in California

 - Use of someone’s placard who is not in the car

 - Allowing another person to use your disabled placard